 Choose Fort Lewis College and take control of your education.
 We are waiting for you.

-Dr. Jesse Peters received his A.A. from Oxford College of Emory University and his B.A. from Emory College of Emory University.
+Dr. Jesse Peters is Dean of the School of Arts and Sciences at Fort Lewis College.
+He received his A.A. from Oxford College of Emory University and his B.A. from Emory College of Emory University.
 Both his M.A. and Ph.D. are from the University of New Mexico.
-Before coming to Fort Lewis College, he was a tenured full professor in the departments of American Indian Studies and English, Theatre, and Foreign Languages at The University of North Carolina at Pembroke.
+Before coming to Fort Lewis College, he was a tenured full professor in the departments of American Indian Studies and English, Theatre, and Foreign Languages at The University of North Carolina Pembroke.

 While on the faculty at UNC Pembroke, Dr. Peters served the university in many capacities.
 He was elected chair of the Faculty Senate as an untenured Assistant Professor and then worked to expand the duties and roles of the senate chair.
 He served on the Faculty Senate for almost half the years he was on the faculty and chaired the Academic Affairs Committee, the Committee on Committees and Elections, the Faculty and Institutional Affairs Committee, and the Faculty Governance Committee.
-He has also served on the University Promotion and Tenure Committee and the Student Affairs and Campus Life Committee.
-He also co-founded ReVisions: Best Student Essays of the University of North Carolina at Pembroke and served as co-editor.
+He also served on the Student Affairs and Campus Life Committee.
+He co-founded ReVisions: Best Student Essays of the University of North Carolina at Pembroke and served as co-editor.
 He serves on the National Collegiate Honors Council Honors Semesters Committee and frequently co-facilitates national faculty institutes on experiential learning.